gpsites/objectivismseminar.com/index.md

 [**our TalkShoe Page**](http://www.talkshoe.com/talkshoe/web/talkCast.jsp?masterId=15215&amp;cmd=tc "The Objectivism Seminar at TalkShoe.com")!
 Here is what we have planned:

-* HOLIDAY BREAK
-* Monday January 9,
+* Monday January 16,
   8:00pm [Mountain][mtn]:
   Kyle will
   begin leading discussion of
-  our new book [Judicial Review in an Objective Legal System][book] by Dr. Tara Smith
+  Chapter 1 (Objectivity &mdash; Getting Reality Right) of the book [Judicial Review in an Objective Legal System][book] by Dr. Tara Smith

 [![Judicial Review in an Objective Legal System cover][cover]{:style="margin-left:2em;max-width:25em"}][book]